xiaoyang-sde/knowledge-base/docs/data-structures/18-hashing.md

 From the smallest to the largest possible integers, there are a total of 4,294,967,296 integers in Java, which means that collision is inevitable, and we need to find a way to avoid it.

-Pigeonhole princeple tells us that if there are more than 4,294,967,296 possible items, multiple items will share the same hash code. \(The official term of the number we are computing.\)
+Pigeonhole principle tells us that if there are more than 4,294,967,296 possible items, multiple items will share the same hash code. \(The official term of the number we are computing.\)

 * Resolve hash code collisions. \(collision handling\)
 * Compute a hash code for arbitrary objects. \(computing a hash code\)